20blessingk/triangle/README.md

 # triangle
-A contiguity checker for triangles
+A congruity checker for triangles